Emosapien

 You can keep transcribing sessions, but AI note generation pauses for the rest of the month.
 Your account does not lock.
 You can keep editing existing notes, exporting, and using the platform.
 The 10-session limit resets the first of every month.

 Yes, even on the free plan.
 SOAP is the default because it is the most-requested therapy format, but you can switch per client or per session.
+If BIRP is your default format, start with the free BIRP note generator instead.
 If you are deciding which format fits your caseload, the BIRP vs SOAP vs DAP comparison is the right place to start.

 Yes.
 The mental health SOAP note example shows the structure and language Emosapien produces, with the same Subjective, Objective, Assessment, Plan sections you would write by hand.